-Texas Medicare Supplement plans include plans F, G, K, L, M, and N. Each plan may provide different levels of coverage.
+Texas Medicare Supplement plans include plans F, Plan G, Plan K, Plan L, Plan M, and Plan N. Each plan may provide different levels of coverage.
 The cost of these plans is determined by the carrier.
-Medicare Supplement plans may offer additional benefits like a gym membership, hearing, and dental discounts.
+The most popular Medicare Supplement plan in Texas is Plan G. Medicare Supplement plans may offer additional benefits like a gym membership, hearing, and dental discounts.

 There are four primary periods for enrolling, switching, or unenrolling in Medicare.
 Knowing when you need to enroll and when you can change can save you money.
 The best time to join a Medicare health or drug plan is when you first become Medicare eligible.
 Continue reading to learn about enrollment periods.